 I Googled ‘benefits of yoga’ the other day and it came up with over 41 million results.
 Yikes!
 But just for the sake of balance, I also googled ‘negatives of yoga’.
 Up popped a few hundred thousand results.
-Hardly scientific, I know, but it did strike me that there are a lot of people interested in the benefits and practice of yoga.
+Hardly scientific, I know, but it did strike me that there are a lot of people interested in yoga and and adding to the ever rising popularity of yoga.

 A recent research report called ‘2016 Yoga in America’ conducted by Yoga Journal (a popular yoga magazine) and the Yoga Alliance (a kind of umbrella administrative organisation for yoga) found that approximately 37million Americans are practicing yoga today in 2016.
 37 million!